Business Plan Competitions – Rice University & Others With Large Prize Pools

 The chart also shows how two industries (tech innovation and life sciences) have the highest percentages of successful firms, with the life sciences and energy industries accounting for most of the funding.
-This 74-page document profiles the competition’s most successful alumni firms.

 These success stories are also geographically diverse.
 RBPC’s alumni teams represent 162 universities from 36 U.S. states and 18 nations on six continents.
 And despite the way that startups cluster in Western states like California and Washington, only three universities dominate the awards: Pennsylvania’s Carnegie Mellon University in Pittsburgh, Northwestern University in Evanston, Illinois, and the University of Michigan in Ann Arbor.

 Role of Angel Investors as Judges and Donors

 Traditionally, as this classic Harvard Business Review article points out, the venture capital industry has not provided the earliest seed funding to startups.
 Instead, angel investors typically invest in startups at the earliest stages, long before venture capital firms.
 Sometimes referenced by names like “angel funders,” “business angels,” or “seed investors,” angel investors often tend to be high net-worth individuals and families, sometimes with personal connections to the entrepreneurs they fund.
 They typically inject capital into startup firms in exchange for convertible debt—loans that can be converted to stock—or a proportion of the stock in the startup company.